Keeping Your Newsletter Out of Spam Folders

 SO, in answer to your first problem...TITLES.
 Tell your readers what problem you are solving in EVERY newsletter title.
 Life is full of problems...and your newsletters should be full of solutions.
 Like I said...make sure, in that short headline, you are telling them the exact problem you are solving for them!

-Issue #2: Being classified as a “promotional” email by Gmail.
+problem #2: Being classified as "promotional" by gmail.

-While this is GREAT for organization and cutting down on the hundreds of emails you might get in a day…as a newsletter SENDER, it decreased the chances of your email being seen DRAMATICALLY.
+While this is GREAT for organizing and cutting down on the hundreds of emails you might get in a day...as a newsletter SENDER, it decreased the chances of your email being seen DRAMATICALLY.

 Thank you so much!!

 I hope you loved that information as much as I loved writing it for you!!
 I’m super stoked to see your newsletters take off!!
-If you are in the free library area, be sure you head over to the blog (I’ve put the link in the text area of this module) to participate in the comment area and ask any questions you might have!!!!
-Also, make sure you read the text below this video for all of the links we’ve talked about!!
-I’ve also included a PDF of the script, in case reading is a little bit easier for you to consume!
+If you are in the membership, be sure you head over to the community to participate in the conversation and ask any questions you might have!!